 l.
 References should preferably be prepared with EndNote or a similar bibliography software.
 If references are prepared manually they must be checked for integrity and correctness using Scopus, ISI Web of Knowledge, AGRIS or Google Scholar.

 m.
 Authors are encouraged to prepare figures and schemes in color.
-Figures must be numbered and an explanatory title must be added.
+Figures must be numbered and a legend / caption must be added.
 Tables should be inserted into the main text, and numbers and titles for all tables supplied.
 All table columns should have an explanatory heading.
 Please supply legends for all the figures, annexes and tables.
-The legends should be prepared as a separate paragraph of the main text and placed in the main text before a table or an annex and after a figure.
+The legends should be prepared as a separate paragraph of the main text and placed in the main text before a table or an annex and below a figure.

 n.
 When preparing manuscripts in MS Word, the "Resources and Technology" Microsoft Word template files must be used.
 Please do not insert any graphics (annexes, figures, etc.) into a movable frame which can superimpose the text and make the layout very difficult.

 o.
 Manuscript prepared in MS Word must be converted into a single file before submission.

 3. Manuscript submission:

 a.
 Manuscript should be submitted by e-mail (firstname.lastname@example.org) or, alternatively, online at rt.petrsu.ru by registering and logging in to this website.

 b.
 Manuscript must be accompanied by a cover letter, which should contain a statement that the manuscript has been read and approved by all authors.
 The contribution will imply that this paper has not been published elsewhere and, if accepted for publication in the "Resources and Technology", it will not be published in any other journal in the same or similar form without written consent from the (Deputy) Editor-in-Chief Editor.